BijayKumarPun/project-lara/README.md

 If you see that this project has less than 100 commits and the last commit was 30 days ago, then assume the developer could not keep up with the deveopment environment.

-More updates about the development process below:
+## More updates about the development process below:

-- All commits in *master* branch after *979ff1d472ceb571ef2e68c6707cb821d11bac1f* has been moved to *dev* branch.
+- Development work has been moved to **dev** branch